High-Quality EBSD Sample Preparation

 Electronic component: CPU

-The EBSD analysis was done only on areas of the CPU’s Au wire where it was highly deformed (refer to figure 3a).
-FSE images reveal that there is a bit of curtaining effect, however, none of the map data, specifically, the EDS hypermap and misorientation average and kernel map, show any appreciable curtaining, i.e.., there is no structure which follows the curtaining effect (refer to figure 3 below).
-So the map data indicate that broad ion-beam milling enables a high-quality cross-section surface to be prepared, as it did not cause noticeable sub-surface damage.
+The EBSD analysis was done over a large area of the gold wires where they were plastically deformed during bonding within the IC of the CPU [7] (refer to figure 3a).
+FSE (forward-scattered electron) images, useful for crystallographic orientation contrast, reveal that there is a bit of a curtaining effect, however, none of the map data, specifically the EBSD-misorientation average and kernel maps, show any appreciable curtaining, i.e., there is no structure which follows the curtaining effect (refer to figure 3 below).
+Therefore, both EBSD and EDS (energy dispersive x-ray spectroscopy) analysis indicate that BIB milling enables a high-quality cross-section surface to be prepared, as it did not cause any noticeable sub-surface damage.

 Composite material: aluminum/diamond/graphite

-The Al/diamond/C composite cross section was examined using BSE imaging, EDS (energy dispersive x-ray spectroscopy), and EBSD with phase and inverse pole figure (IPF) maps along the X axis.
-The results reveal a high-quality surface preparation for the Al matrix, graphite flakes, and diamond grains with no appreciable curtaining effect (refer to figure 4 below).
+The Al/diamond/graphite composite cross section was examined using BSE imaging, EDS (energy dispersive x-ray spectroscopy), and EBSD with phase and inverse pole figure (IPF) maps along the X (tilt) axis [7].
+The results reveal a high-quality surface preparation of the Al matrix containing graphite flakes and diamond grains with no appreciable curtaining effect over a region 3 mm in size (refer to figure 4 below).
+The EBSD phase and orientation maps confirm this result, as the 3 different phases were successfully indexed despite producing similar diffraction patterns.
+The combination of well-prepared sample surfaces and simultaneous acquisition of EBSD and EDS data made this analysis successful.

 Conclusions

-Although the focused-ion-beam (FIB) technique is often used for site-specific preparation of material samples, it usually prevents successful EBSD analysis from being done due to the introduction of sub-surface deformation and curtaining.
-This fact is especially true for multi-phase composite materials.
-Here, it was demonstrated that broad ion-beam milling allows a high-quality preparation of both hard and soft material simultaneously.
-The combined use of the EM TXP and the EM TIC 3X allows users to prepare high-quality, large-area samples from very challenging “mixed” or composite crystalline materials in a short time.
-When such samples are analyzed with EBSD, useful results are obtained.
+Although the focused-ion-beam (FIB) technique is often used for site-specific preparation of a wide range of materials, successful EBSD analysis of FIB-prepared samples can be quite challenging due to the introduction of sub-surface deformation and curtaining.
+This fact is especially true for multiphase composite materials having regions with varying hardness.
+Here, it was demonstrated that broad ion-beam (BIB) milling allows a high-quality, simultaneous preparation of both hard and soft materials in a composite.
+The combined use of the EM TXP and the EM TIC 3X enables users to prepare high-quality, large-area samples from very challenging composite (multiphase) crystalline materials in a short time .
+EBSD analysis of samples prepared with BIB-milling often yields useful results [7-10].

 Acknowledgements

-We would like to thank Andi Kaeppel and Roald Tagle for contributing the photo of the gold-wire-bonded M4 CPU processor shown in figure 3a.
+We would like to thank Andi Kaeppel and Dr. Roald Tagle of Bruker Nano GmbH in Berlin for contributing the photo of the gold-wire-bonded CPU processor shown in figure 3a and Dr. Gang Ji at the Université de Lille in France for providing samples of the Al/diamond/graphite composite material.

 Scroll to top